Red Rising: Plot summary

-Next, in the Valles Marineris, each House is assigned a castle and told to conquer the other Houses.
-Each schoolHouse's flag can enslave other Houses' students.
-House Pluto, led by Nero's son Adrius ("the Jackal"), resorts to cannibalism to survive.
-Darrow wields a scythe; he is nicknamed "Reaper".
-House Mars fractures into factions: Darrow and Cassius's, Antonia's, and Titus's.
-Sevro operates alone.
-Quinn saves Darrow from Titus's faction.
-The bloodthirsty Titus rapes enslaved peers and captures Quinn.
-Cassius challenges Titus but Titus's group assaults Cassius.
-Darrow manipulates House Minerva, led by "Mustang" (Virginia), into defeating Titus and retreating.
-Sevro saves Darrow and Cassius from House Minerva.
-Darrow speaks to a captive Titus and realizes he is a Red that has also undergone a "carving" as an agent of the Sons of Ares.
+In a massive recreated medieval region in the Valles Marineris, each House is assigned a castle and told their objective is to conquer the other Houses, watched from afar by "Proctors."
+Each House's standard can be used to "enslave" other Houses' students, who must then obey their commands.
+House Mars fractures into factions, and one led by the bloodthirsty Titus rapes enslaved peers.
+Darrow manipulates House Minerva, led by the beautiful and cunning "Mustang" (Virginia), into defeating Titus's faction, leaving himself as house leader.
+Darrow interrogates captive Titus and realizes he is also a transformed Red.
 To maintain his cover, Darrow sentences Titus to death.
-Cassius duels and kills Titus, thinking Titus killed Julian.
+Cassius duels and kills Titus.
+Since Darrow wields a scythe, he is nicknamed "Reaper".

-Darrow outwits and enslaves House Diana and most of House Minerva but lets Virginia escape with her flag, leading the sadistic Vixus away.
-Adrius's subordinate, Lilath, declares a bounty on Darrow and passes Cassius a pouch that Darrow asks Sevro to steal.
-Cassius thwarts this and watches the pouch's video of Darrow killing Julian.
-Antonia, Vixus, and Cassandra use Lea to ambush Darrow.
-Darrow hides, and they execute Lea and flee.
-Cassius stabs Darrow in a duel and leaves him for dead, usurping House Mars, but Virginia rescues Darrow.
+House Mars hears rumors that House Pluto is led by "the Jackal," Nero Augustus's ruthless son Adrius.
+By playing them against each other, Darrow outwits and enslaves House Minerva and House Diana but, rather than letting his housemates kill her, chooses to let Mustang escape.
+The Jackal sends Cassius a video revealing Darrow killed Julian.
+An enraged Cassius duels Darrow, stabbing and leaving him for dead, usurping control of House Mars.
+Mustang rescues Darrow and hides him in a forest cave.
 As he recovers, they develop romantic feelings.
-Virginia falls gravely ill.
-Fitchner, House Mars's Proctor and Sevro's father, tells Darrow that Nero manipulated the Proctors to help Adrius.
-Darrow obtains medicine from Fitchner to cure Virginia.
+Fitchner, House Mars's Proctor, reveals that Nero Augustus is bribing the Proctors to ensure The Jackal wins.

-Darrow and Virginia amass an army by freeing slaves using House Minerva's flag.
-When Tactus tries to rape Nyla, Darrow has both Tactus and himself whipped, earning his army’s loyalty.
-Darrow conquers Houses Ceres and Apollo.
-Sevro rejoins Darrow, who incapacitates Fitchner for his flying boots.
-Darrow traps Adrius, who amputates his own hand to free himself.
-The Proctors help Adrius counterattack and escape, Pax protects Darrow, and Adrius kills Pax.
-The Proctors kidnap Virginia.
+Darrow and Mustang amass an army by freeing slaves using House Minerva's standard, earning their immense loyalty.
+With his army, Darrow conquers Houses Ceres and Apollo.
+Darrow traps The Jackal, who amputates his own hand to free himself.
+The Proctors help The Jackal counterattack and escape.
+In retaliation, the Proctors kidnap Mustang.
 Enraged, Darrow slays Proctor Apollo.

-With the Proctors' flying boots, Darrow's army storms Olympus, the Proctors' base, freeing Virginia and capturing the Proctors.
-Sevro deletes evidence that Darrow is a Red.
-Darrow usurps Cassius, who declares a blood feud.
-Learning that Virginia is Adrius's sister, Darrow fears her betrayal, but Virginia dutifully delivers Adrius and Darrow wins the Institute's title.
+With the Proctors' anti-gravity boots, Darrow's army storms the Proctors' base "Olympus", freeing Mustang and capturing the Proctors.
+Darrow confronts Cassius, who abdicates House Mars but declares a blood feud.
+Learning from Fitchner that Mustang is in truth The Jackal's twin sister, Darrow fears her betrayal, but Mustang instead dutifully delivers The Jackal and, with House Mars having conquered all others, Darrow wins the Institute's title.

-Many Golds covet Darrow.
-Nero proposes to help Darrow join the fleet-commanding Academy and rise to power if Darrow hides Nero's game-rigging and becomes his Lancer (aide-de-camp).
-Darrow agrees, publicly joining House Augustus.
+Nero Augustus proposes to help Darrow join the fleet-commanding Academy and rise to power if Darrow hides Nero's game-rigging and becomes his Lancer (aide-de-camp).
+Despite his hatred of the man for having killed Eo, Darrow agrees, publicly joining House Augustus.